RakeshKumar045/Deep_Learning_with_Maths/README.md

 ###### Summary:
 * <b>Gradient based learning activation functions, squash large inputs into small range. so even large inputs will produce small change in output.
 When we stack multiple layers, then first layer will map input to small region, second layer will map output of first layer to further small region and keeps going on.
 As a result, even a large change in parameters of first layer will not produce much effect on output.</b>

+## Thank you for reaching out to me on Github.